Effective Date: May 19, 2000

 e.
 Maintain a log to track individual cases from receipt to disposition.
 Names will not be recorded in the log if anonymity is requested by the interested party.

-f.
-The role of the Procurement Ombudsman will not diminish the authority of the contracting officer, Source Evaluation Board, or Source Selection Authority.
+1.3.2 The role of the Procurement Ombudsman will not diminish the authority of the contracting officer, Source Evaluation Board, or Source Selection Authority.
 The Procurement Ombudsman Program does not replace the FAR contract protest or disputes processes.
-Moreover, communications with an Procurement Ombudsman do not affect time limits for filing a protest or appealing a contracting officer's final decision as described in FAR Part 33.
+Moreover, communications with an Procurement Ombudsman does not affect the time limits for filing a protest or appealing a contracting officer's final decision as described in FAR Part 33.

 | TOC | Change History | Preface | Chapter1 | Chapter2 | Chapter3 | AppendixA | AppendixB | ALL |